mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: 10s

-The timeout for the slave synchronization done by `causal_reads`.
+The timeout for the replica synchronization done by `causal_reads`.
 The default value is 10 seconds.

 The timeout is specified as documented